DavidAnson/markdownlint/README.md

 ##### options.config

-Type: `Object` mapping `String` to `Boolean | Object`
+Type: `Object` mapping `String` to `Boolean | "error" | Object`

 Configures the rules to use.

 Object keys are rule names/aliases; object values are the rule's configuration.
-The value `false` disables a rule, `true` enables its default configuration, and passing an object value customizes that rule.
-Setting the special `default` rule to `true` or `false` includes/excludes all rules by default.
-In the absence of a configuration object, all rules are enabled.
-Enabling or disabling a tag name (ex: `whitespace`) affects all rules having that tag.
+The value `false` disables a rule.
+The values `true` or `"error"` enable a rule in its default configuration and report violations as errors.
+Passing an object enables and customizes the rule.
+The special `default` rule assigns the default for all rules.
+Using a tag name (e.g., `whitespace`) and a setting of `false`, `true`, or `"error"` applies that setting to all rules with that tag.
+When no configuration object is passed or the optional `default` setting is not present, all rules are enabled.

-The `default` rule is applied first, then keys are processed in order from top to bottom with later values overriding earlier ones.
-Keys (including rule names, aliases, tags, and `default`) are not case-sensitive.
+To evaluate a configuration object, the `default` setting is applied first, then keys are processed in order from top to bottom.
+If multiple values apply to a rule (because of tag names or duplication), later values override earlier ones.
+Keys (including rule names, aliases, tags, or `default`) are not case-sensitive.

 Example: